johnwcowan/r7rs-spec/spec/r7rs.md

 Vectors are written using the notation `#(obj \ldots\,)`.
-For example, a vector of length 3 containing the number zero in element 0, the list (2 2 2 2) in element 1, and the string \"Anna\" in element 2 can be written as follows:
+For example, a vector of length 3 containing the number zero in element 0, the list (2 2 2 2) in element 1, and the string "Anna" in element 2 can be written as follows:

     \#(0 (2 2 2 2) "Anna")%